Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: DISSUSSION

-Using infrared color log($F_{24\micron}/F_{70\micron}$), to sample the blackbody temperature profile, \citet{Rafferty2011} concluded that galaxies hosting an AGN present a high dust temperature.
-We reproduced their analysis for our sample, as shown in Figure~\ref{fig:2470}.
-The \smx galaxies present a higher color index in average than overall $70\micron$ galaxies at all redshifts, a similar conclusion to \citet{Rafferty2011}.
-Though the \smx galaxies show higher log($F_{24\micron}/F_{70\micron}$), they still agree with the local definition of cold dust \citep{1985Natur, Sanders1988-2}.
+Using infrared colour log($F_{24\micron}/F_{70\micron}$) to sample the blackbody temperature profile, \citet{Rafferty2011} concluded that galaxies hosting an AGN present a warm dust temperature.
+We reproduce their analysis for our sample, as shown in Figure~\ref{fig:2470}.
+The $70\micron$ galaxies have a median colour index of log($F_{24\micron}/F_{70\micron}$) $\sim$ -1.27$\pm$0.28, while the \smx galaxies have log($F_{24\micron}/F_{70\micron}$) $\sim$ -0.99$\pm$0.30.
+We apply the K-S test for these two samples; the probability to be drawn from the same population is $\ll$0.01\%, indicating the difference between two log($F_{24\micron}/F_{70\micron}$) colour distributions in Figure~\ref{fig:2470} is statistically significant.
+The \smx galaxies present a higher colour index on average than overall 70$\micron$ galaxies at all redshifts, suggesting the presence of a warmer dust component, a similar conclusion to \citet{Rafferty2011}.
+In fact, the 24$\micron$ band is sensitive to warm dust around AGN, explaining the discrepancies in log($F_{24\micron}/F_{70\micron}$) colour between X-ray detected and undetected 70$\micron$ galaxies.
+It is noted that log($F_{24\micron}/F_{70\micron}$) and log($F_{70\micron}/F_{160\micron}$) trace different dust temperature components.

-To explain the difference in color index, we looked at the evolution of the $F_{24\micron}/F_{70\micron}$ color as a function of the redshift for two typical objects, the star-forming \ul\ Arp220 and the AGN \ul\ Mrk231.
-We used the galaxy templates provided by \citet{Polletta2007}, as shown in Figure~\ref{fig:2470}.
-In the case of Arp220, the rest frame $9.7\micron$ absorption line is shifted into the $24\micron$ band at redshift $z \sim1.5$, causing an apparent lower value of the color index.
-Similarly, at $z > 2$, the 7.7 and 8.2 $\micron$ PAH emission lines are entering the $24\micron$ band, inducing a higher $F_{24\micron}/F_{70\micron}$ color ratio.
-In the case of Mrk231, the AGN driven power-law continuum produces a more stable color index.
-Our \smx samples follow the same color index of Mrk231-like galaxies across the redshift range $0 < z < 3$, and the remaining parts of our samples follow more a Arp220-like profile.
-Therefore, the difference observed in $F_{24\micron}/F_{70\micron}$ color between the two samples has little to do with the average diffuse dust temperature.
+To explain the difference in colour index, we look at the evolution of the log($F_{24\micron}/F_{70\micron}$) colour as a function of the redshift for four templates, the star-forming \ul\ Arp220, the AGN \ul\ Mrk231, the starburst galaxy M82, and the Sc-type spiral galaxy.
+Templates were described in Section~\ref{sec:agn-ccsel}.
+In the case of Arp220, the rest-frame $9.7\micron$ absorption feature is shifted into the $24\micron$ band at redshift $z \sim1.5$ causing an apparent lower value of the colour index.
+Similarly, at $z > 2$ the 7.7 and 8.2 $\micron$ PAH emission features enter the $24\micron$ band, raising the $F_{24\micron}/F_{70\micron}$ flux ratio.
+In the case of Mrk231, the AGN driven power-law continuum produces colour index with little variation for various redshifts.
+In the case of M82, its log($F_{24\micron}/F_{70\micron}$) colour is similar to Mrk231 but with lower $L_{\rm IR}$.
+However, M82 can only explain the log($F_{24\micron}/F_{70\micron}$) colour of star forming galaxies at z $<$ 0.5, as such objects are rare at high redshift in our sample.
+In the case of the main-sequence Sc-type spiral galaxy, because of the weakest infrared luminosity, the log($F_{24\micron}/F_{70\micron}$) colour is bluer than the other three templates.